Russia hammers Ukraine in biggest prolonged drone attack since war began

 Air raid alarms sounded for roughly 11 hours throughout Wednesday and overnight, according to CNN’s team on the ground.

-At least seven people were killed in an attack on a nine-story residential building in Kyiv, according to emergency services.
-Authorities have pulled several bodies from the rubble in the hours since the attack, including that of a 12-year-old girl.
+At least 16 people were killed in an attack on a nine-story residential building in Kyiv, according to emergency services, including a 12-year-old girl.
+Kyiv Mayor Vitali Klitschko said a 15-year-old girl was also among the dead.

 There may still be residents trapped under the debris of the collapsed building, as the State Emergency Service said more than a dozen people have been reported missing.